 Independent flat.
 Fifth floor with lift.
 ON THE DOOR BELL RING ON stair III, ext.
 N. 11.
 A short staircase - nine short steps - at the entrance reaches the lift.
 The apt. is 110 sq meters large, three bedrooms, kittchen, two bathrooms, autonomous heating, tv.
 Fully furnished, ideal if you love being autonomous and for families.
 The flat is very peaceful, no traffic noise - ideal for rest, reading and a good night sleep.
 ATTENTION PLEASE: NO INTERNET connection available and NO WIFI inside the apartment.
 THIS IS A PRIVATE APT.
 NOT A B&B AND LEGISLATION IN ITALY RESTRICT THE AVAILABILITY OF INTERNET TO HOTELS, PENSIONS AND B&B. THEN, PLEASE, IF YOU NEED IT WHERE YOU SLEEP, MILIZIE IT'S NOT RIGHT FOR YOU! :-) Internet points ARE in the area around and free connection IS often available in restaurants and bars.

 Singles or couple guests may be accomodated and special offers could be offered.
 For single or double occupancy the host reserves to close unused bedrooms.
 Kitchen and bathrooms are always enclosed in any kind of occupancy.
 Bed linen and bathroom towels are fully provided.
-Hairdryer (website hidden) and DVD player provided.
+Hairdryer provided.
+TV and DVD player provided.

 The apt. is at a walking distance from Vatican City (600 mts) end the Vatican Museums (800 mts).